SunGard-Labs/sg-protractor-tools/docs/memory.md

 * `finalPostGcSleep`: Timeout in milliseconds after the final garbage collection.
 * `writeLogFile`: Enable/disable writing memory results to a log file.
 * `writeCsvFile`: Enable/disable writing memory results to a CSV file.
+* `preTestInitFunction`: Optional function can be passed to the test to be invoked before memory measurement is started.
+* `postTestCompleteFunction`: Optional function can be passed to the test to be invoked before final memory measurement is invoked.
 * `generateGraph`: Enable/disable generating memory results graph to a PNG file.
 * `graphWidth`: Set graph width.
 * `graphHeight`: Set graph height.